Jane Taylour

 Jane E. Taylour (born c.1827 – died 1905) was a Scottish suffragist and women's movement campaigner, and one of the first women to give lectures in public.
-She travelled around Scotland and northern England as a suffrage lecturer, and was a key figure in spreading the message of the women's suffrage throughout Scotland and inspiring others to join the National Society for Women's Suffrage.
+She travelled around Scotland and northern England as a suffrage lecturer, and was a key figure in spreading the message of women's suffrage throughout Scotland and inspiring others to join the National Society for Women's Suffrage.

 Life

 Taylour was born in 1827 or 1828, in Belmont, Stranraer, Scotland, to Maria Angus and Nathaniel Taylor.
 She lived in Balfour.
 In 1861 she moved to Saffron Walden in Essex, where in 1901 she was recorded as living with Rachel P. Robson.
-Her income was probably inherited from her parents' estate in Jamaica, which included enslaved people, income which enabled her to cover the cost to travelled widely for the National Society for Women's Suffrage.
+Her income was probably inherited from her parents' estate in Jamaica, which included enslaved people; income which enabled her to cover the cost of travelling for the National Society for Women's Suffrage.

 Taylour died in Saffron Walden on 25 February 1905.
 She was interred in the Society of Friends' burial ground.